IndieDucks/.github/profile/README.md

 We are just a group o' friends...
 Making games.

 ## Where's our stuff?
-You can find our official website at [here](https://floatyhorizonofficial.github.io/indieDucks/ducks)!
-(Extension of floatyhorizonofficial.github.io)<br>
 Games are on [Itch](https://floaty-horizon-official.itch.io/)!

 ## What have we made?